Zilvaro/digitalz-research/README.md

 <a name="languages-used"></a>
 ## Languages Used

-- HTML5 (markup language) was used for structuring and presenting content of the website.

-- CSS3 (Cascading Style Sheets) was used to provide the style to the content written in a HTML.
+- HTML5

+- CSS3

+- JavaScript

 <a name="programs-used"></a>